Appalachian Trail: Tennessee

 Tennessee has 71 mi of the trail, not including more than 200 mi along or near the North Carolina state line.
 The section that runs just below the summit of Kuwohi in Great Smoky Mountains National Park is along the North Carolina and Tennessee state line and is the highest point on the trail at 6643 ft.
 The Smoky Mountains Hiking Club (Knoxville, TN) maintains the trail throughout the Great Smoky Mountains National Park to Davenport Gap.
 North of Davenport Gap, the Carolina Mountain Club (Asheville, NC) maintains the trail to Spivey Gap.
-Then the remaining Tennessee section is maintained by the Tennessee Eastman Hiking & Canoeing Club (Kingsport, TN).
+The remaining Tennessee section is maintained by the Tennessee Eastman Hiking & Canoeing Club (Kingsport, TN).

 Virginia

-Virginia has 550.3 mi of the trail (one quarter of the entire trail) including more than 20 mi along the West Virginia state line.
+Virginia has 550.3 mi of the trail, one quarter of the entire trail, including more than 20 mi along the West Virginia state line.
 With the climate, and the timing of northbound thru-hikers, this section is wet and challenging because of the spring thaw and heavy spring rainfall.
 Substantial portions of the trail closely parallel Skyline Drive in Shenandoah National Park and, further south, the Blue Ridge Parkway.

-The Appalachian Trail Conservancy considers as excellent for beginning hikers a well-maintained 104 mi section of the trail that the Civilian Conservation Corps constructed in Shenandoah National Park.
+The Appalachian Trail Conservancy considers a well-maintained 104 mi section of the trail that the Civilian Conservation Corps constructed in Shenandoah National Park as excellent for beginning hikers.
 Climbs in this section rarely exceed 1000 ft.
 In the southwestern portion of the state, the trail goes within one half mile of the highest point in Virginia, Mount Rogers, which is a short side-hike from the AT.